-In order to provide a unique experience and make the best of you time in the Arctic Circle, we have created a small team.
-The trip will be led by Alison and James giving the benefits of both high quality guiding and ski instruction, not to mention enthusiasm for Arctic Norway and the magical skiing the area offers.
+In order to provide a unique experience and make the best of you time in the Arctic Circle, we have created a Kvaløya Team.
+These trips will be led by a dual Ski Instructor and IFMGA Mountain Guide team giving the benefits of both high quality guiding and ski instruction, not to mention enthusiasm for Lyngen and the magical skiing the area offers.

 £1750 per person

-Maximum 6 people (at a ratio of 2:6).
+Maximum 6 people.
 The minimum number for this trip to run is 1.